LordDemonos/Quarm.Guide/README.md

 ## Part 1: Installing the Main Game

-#### Backup Warning - Anytime you change something or overwrite a file, backup that file, backup the whole TAKP folder if you want.
-It's easy and fast and I'm not going to remind you to backup files after every step. - Backup Warning
+#### Important Backup Reminder

+Whenever you make changes or overwrite files, it's crucial to create backups to prevent data loss.
+We strongly recommend backing up the entire TAKP folder or any modified files before proceeding with any alterations.
+Creating backups is a quick and easy process that can save you from potential headaches down the line.
+While we won't remind you to back up files after every step, it's a best practice to develop a habit of regularly backing up your data.

 ### Step 1: Create a TAKP Forum Account
 Before you can download and install the game, you'll need to create an account on the TAKP forums.